MunGell/GitMistakes/README.md

 #### Why is it mistake

-Usually git automatically adds infomation about conflicted files into merge commit message.
+Usually git automatically adds information about conflicted files into merge commit message.
 This information is important for future use in case of any problems with code loss and wrong conflict resolutions.

 #### How to avoid it